aa3345/171projectgroup3/README.md

 [Here is the demo link for instructions on how to use the front-end.](https://youtu.be/0xFOsGqz2eg?si=MrZ2UDme3uRuvlOR)

 ## About the Project
 This repository hosts code used to generate models for ECS171 Winter Quarter.
-In order to build your own models, you will need the dataset we used ([link](https://doi.org/10.24432/C5H31Z)).
+Our models are built using the obesity.csv file, which was taken from Estimation of Obesity Levels Based On Eating Habits and Physical Condition by Fabio Mendoza Palechor and Alexis De la Manotas. ([link to original dataset on UCI Machine Learning Archive](https://doi.org/10.24432/C5H31Z))

 Additionally, you will need the following dependencies:
 - streamlit